New Canaan Mediation Lawyer

 Other essential elements of the Collaborative process include commitments from both parties to adhere to the following:

-- Both parties must be completely transparent with respect to all financial information and voluntarily disclose all relevant information;
+- Both parties must be completely transparent concerning all financial information and voluntarily disclose all relevant information

-- Both parties must pursue mutual problem solving; and
+- Both parties must pursue mutual problem solving

 While all of our New Canaan divorce lawyers are top-notch litigators, we much prefer to resolve cases for our clients efficiently and cost-effectively by working collaboratively with our colleagues on the other side of our cases to reach equitable negotiated settlements.
 Working in such a manner with our adversary counsel does not compromise our ability to advocate for our clients zealously in any manner.